clw224/clw224.github.io/_research/3-microbes-treatment.md

 <b> From milk to microbes: enhancing assist-rearing outcomes in African elephants through a multidisciplinary approach</b>

 For some species of hoofstock, hand- and assist-rearing endeavors are largely successful, but for others, such as African elephants (<i>Loxodonta africana</i>), success is limited—especially for young animals.
-What drives these differences is not well understood.
-One knowledge gap is our understanding of how milk composition changes throughout lactation in a successful species, such as the southern white rhinoceros (<i>Ceratotherium simum simum</i>), compared to elephants.
-Examining milk with longitudinal sampling will increase our knowledge of how nutrients in milk vary across lactation but also between these two species.
-Although this information alone would be valuable, we know milk is only one component in the successful development of offspring.
-For example, many species consume their dam’s feces soon after birth, and this has been observed in both elephants and rhinos.
-This behavior helps establish a healthy microbiome which is key to long term health.
-What is lacking is an understanding of how this microbial colonization occurs, but also how changing nutrient composition in milk may also interact with gut microbiota to lead to different health outcomes.
+Examining milk with longitudinal sampling will increase our knowledge of how nutrients in milk vary across lactation but also of how microbial colonization occurs, and together how changing nutrient composition in milk may also interact with gut microbiota to lead to different health outcomes.
 Together, we will integrate cutting-edge techniques to evaluate multiple sample types to better understand the role of milk components and microbes in the healthy development of calves of both African elephants and rhinos in managed care through intensive sample collection.
 Our goal is to use this information to aid in the development of an elephant milk replacer that will enhance hand- and assist-rearing in managed care around the globe.
 <p align='center'>
 	<img src='/images/Elephant_rewilding.png' width='550px'>